MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 Create and implement a skill class inherited from [ISkill][ISkill] interface that executes the skill logic and produces output given a set of input.
 It also acts as a factory object for the ISkillBinding derivative.

-1. Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkill][ISkill] interface.
+1. Import the Microsoft.AI.Skills.SkillInterfacePreview namespace and derive your class from the [ISkill][ISkill] interface.

     ```csharp
     ...